svmiller/eh6127/lab-scripts/extending-ols.md

 Now, let’s a do a multiple regression.
-Let’s see if we can’t regress the immigration sentiment variable on the Scotland dummy variable, whether the respondent is a woman, and the respondent’s ideology on a 0-10 scale where 0 is the most to the right, and 10 is the most to the left.
+Let’s see if we can’t regress the immigration sentiment variable on the Scotland dummy variable, whether the respondent is a woman, and the respondent’s ideology on a 0-10 scale where 0 is the most to the left, and 10 is the most to the right.
 You knew how to do this in the bivariate case, but what do you do to the formula when you have multiple independent variables?
 Simple as this: